Pragna-kadimisetty/Support-vector-machine-/README.md

- Support Vector Machine (SVM) Classification – Breast Cancer Dataset
+Breast Cancer Classification using Support Vector Machines

-  Overview
+Project Summary

-This project applies Support Vector Machines (SVM) for binary classification using the Breast Cancer dataset.
+This project applies Support Vector Machine (SVM) algorithms to classify breast cancer cases as Malignant or Benign based on clinical features.
-It covers both Linear and Non-Linear (RBF kernel) SVMs, hyperparameter tuning, model evaluation, and visualization of decision boundaries.
+Both Linear and RBF Kernel SVMs are implemented, tuned, and evaluated using cross-validation.

-All results (reports, confusion matrices, and plots) are automatically saved in the svm_outputs folder for easy reference.
+The models are visualized using PCA-based decision boundaries and confusion matrices.

 Features

-Linear SVM Classification
+Linear SVM Classifier for basic separation

-RBF Kernel SVM with Hyperparameter Tuning
+RBF Kernel SVM for capturing complex, non-linear patterns

-Cross-Validation for Model Evaluation
+Hyperparameter tuning for C and gamma

-Confusion Matrix Visualization (PNG)
+Confusion Matrix visualization for both models

- Decision Boundary Visualization using PCA
+PCA-based decision boundary plotting

- Automatic Saving of Outputs
+Cross-validation for robust performance evaluation

-Libraries
+Automatic saving of results and plots

-Pandas – Data loading & preprocessing
+Tech Stack

-NumPy – Numerical operations
+Python

-Scikit-learn – SVM models, evaluation, and cross-validation
+Pandas, NumPy

-Matplotlib & Seaborn – Plotting and visualization
+Scikit-learn

-PCA – Dimensionality reduction for plotting
+Matplotlib, Seaborn